 - Toast your quinoa in a dry skillet for 3-5 minutes or until toasted.
 They will be slightly golden brown, fragrant, and a few of them might pop.
 Remove from heat and add to large mixing bowl.

-- In a separate bowl, mix together all of the wet ingredients and the cane sugar.
-Make sure your coconut oil is melted.
+- In a separate bowl, mix together all of the wet ingredients, including the cane sugar.

-- Create a well in the middle of your dry ingredients bowl.
+- Create a well in the middle of your dry ingredients.
 Pour the wet ingredients into the dry ingredients.
 Gently fold together until the wet is incorporated into the dry.

-- Bake for 1 hour and 5 minutes.
+- Bake for 60-70 minutes.
 You know the loaf is finished baking when a knife comes cleanly out of the loaf.

-- Allow the lemon loaf to cool in the baking pan for 10 minutes before removing it.
-Allow it to cool completely on a baking rack.
+- Allow the lemon loaf to cool in the baking pan for 10 minutes before transferring it to cool completely on a baking rack.

 - I have not tried freezing this loaf.